 When assessing a commercial property, the main factor the valuer looks for is an income stream.

-In addition to getting comparable data on sales in the area and the quality of the area/suburb itself (eg type of properties on offer, number of vacant properties in the vicinity, industry types), the valuer also has to get data on rental yields (rental divided by sale price) achieved over the last 12 months and then adopt that yield per square meter to the property itself.
-In addition to these core numbers, issues such as services (on site parking, transport linkages , proximity to retail etc) , current lease terms and tenant history contribute to the valuation.
+In addition to gathering comparable data on sales in the area and the quality of the area/suburb itself (e.g. type of properties on offer, number of vacant properties in the vicinity, industry types), the valuer also sources data on rental yields (rental divided by sale price) achieved over the last 12 months and adopts these as a tool for comparing and assessing value.